Vision

 Care

 We offer free pregnancy tests and pre-natal care at the Fullerton, La Amistad and Ponderosa sites.
-We provide delivery at the St. Jude Medical Center and Ponderosa site.
+We provide delivery at St. Jude Medical Center.

 Vision &